A comprehensive eye exam is recommended for everyone. Comprehensive eye exams can uncover many eye health issues, including vision problems.

 In the glaucoma test, the doctor uses a machine to test the pressure in your eyes.
 It involves blowing a painless puff of concentrated air at each eye.
 Glaucoma is a severe degenerative eye disease with few warning signs.
 Early detection can save your eyesight.

-To schedule your comprehensive eye exam in Ottawa, IL, please contact us today!
+To schedule your comprehensive eye exam, please contact us today!